carueda/tscfg/README.md

 }
 ```

-tscfg will generate the following (constructors and other methods omitted):
+tscfg will generate the following (javadoc, constructors and other methods omitted):

 - Java: